 Instilling lifelong leadership skills in youth

-Each year, First Ascent brings together 8th and 9th grade students from all around CMC Service areas.
-The free, five-day residential program takes place at Colorado Mountain College on the Leadville campus.
-First Ascent is designed to help young adults from various social and economic backgrounds develop leadership skills and confidence.
+Each year, First Ascent brings together 8th and 9th grade students from our local CMC in-district* schools.
+The free, five-day residential program takes place at Colorado Mountain College Leadville.
+First Ascent is designed to help young adults from various social and economic backgrounds develop leadership skills and confidence for personal, academic and social growth.

-During the program, students engage in outdoor physical activities such as rock climbing (including climbing Mt.
-Elbert, the highest mountain in Colorado), rafting and hiking.
+During the program, students engage in outdoor physical activities such as rock climbing, rafting and hiking (including hiking up Mt.
+Elbert, the highest mountain in Colorado).
 Students will complete a challenge course designed to teach and develop:

 - Team Building